Britain's FTSE recovers from two-week low as banking stocks rally

 LONDON, March 11 (Reuters) - Banking stocks lifted Britain’s FTSE 100 on Friday, although they underperformed leading euro zone shares favoured by investors as the main beneficiaries of bold stimulus measure from the European Central Bank.

-The blue-chip index closed up by 103.09 points, or 1.7 percent, at 6,139.79 points by the close, recovering from Thursday’s two-week low, while Germany’s DAX rose 3.5 percent and Italy’s FTSE MIB nearly 5 percent.
+The blue-chip index rose 1.4 percent to 6,118.22 points by 1149 GMT, recovering from Thursday’s two-week low, while Germany’s DAX rose 2.8 percent and Italy’s FTSE MIB nearly 4 percent.

 ECB chief Mario Draghi’s stimulus package sent markets into negative territory at first but investors were cheered by a plan for ultra cheap four-year TLTRO loans to banks.